dataplat/FabricTools/.github/copilot-commit-message-instructions.md

 Use the imperative mood in the subject line
-The subject line should be a single sentence with an action word and target with some reasoning Use the body to explain what and why in a friendly kind manner
+The subject line should be a single sentence with an action word and target with some reasoning Use the body to explain what and why in a friendly kind manner Say thank you at the end of the message